LucasAPayne/cnnfs/README.md

 - Matrix/vector math
 - CUDA support
 - RNG with the uniform and Gaussian distributions
-- Multiclass toy dataset generation (spiral)
+- Multi-class toy dataset generation (spiral)

 ## How to Build